 The current payment gateway settings are displayed in the main work area.

-The Gateway field lets you choose the payment gateway you want to use.
+The Select Payment Gateway page will be loaded, allowing you to choose the payment gateway you want to use.
 DecoNetwork supports a number of payment gateways, each one with its own signup requirements.

 - Select the Gateway you want to use.